St. Lucia

 View of the Pitons from the pool deck at the Rabot Hotel

-When we arrived at the hotel, we were greeted with cool towels, welcome drinks, and warm hellos from amazing staff.
-After checking in, they took us by golf cart to our room.
+When we arrived at the hotel, we were greeted with cool towels, welcome drinks, and warm hellos from amazing staff—shout out to Marguerite!
+After checking in, we were taken by golf cart to our room.
 We stayed in a Lodge level cabin centrally situated near the pool and restaurant.
 This location was perfect for a girls trip, but maybe not for a romantic couple looking for more privacy.
-Our room was open air (no window screens) and had an outdoor rain shower that we really enjoyed.
-Although there was no air conditioning, we especially loved the open concept during the short and sporadic rain showers that would occur in the early afternoons.
+The room was open air (no window screens or AC) and had an outdoor rain shower that we really enjoyed.
+We especially loved the open concept during the short and sporadic rain showers that would occur in the early afternoons.

 Be aware: you will need to spray yourself with some sort of repellant every day, throughout the day, to avoid being eaten alive by mosquitos.
 The rooms were fully equipped with bug spray, mosquito nets, and electric fly swatters.

-Hotel Chocolate employs truly sustainable, climate-resilient farming methods, like biodiverse shade-growing.
-They’ve helped revitalize the cacao industry across the island by distributing tens of thousands of high-quality cacao seedlings and paying premium prices for every cacao bean each farmer grows.
+Hotel Chocolate employs sustainable, climate-resilient farming methods, like biodiverse shade-growing.
+They’ve helped revitalize the cacao industry across the island by distributing tens of thousands of high-quality cacao seedlings and paying premium prices directly to farmers.

 Our favorite day time activities included nature hiking, lounging by the pool, snorkeling off of the catamaran (via Sea Spray Cruises on Viator), and making our own chocolate bar with Project Chocolat.